dekoning-lab/ezmap/README.md

 # Ez Metagenomic Abundance Pipeline

-EzMap is a pipeline designed to allow for the estimation community structure from DNA sequence data.
+EzMap is a pipeline designed to allow for the estimation community structure from raw DNA sequence data.
 EzMap has been designed to work with viral sequence data however it can also be used with other information sources such as bacterial and fungal communities.

 ## Features
   - Support for Viral, Bacterial and Fungal community structure estimation
   - Graphical HTML report generation
   - Limited number of dependencies

-### Dependecies
+### Dependencies
 EzMap was designed to limit the number dependencies, it runs using only Python3 and a select few required modules.

 - Python3